FreedomIntelligence/Apollo/README.md

    2. Prepare test and dev for specific model:

-   - We create test data for specific model with their special token
+   - Create test data for specific model with their special token, you can use ./util/check.ipynb to check their special tokens

        ```
        bash 1.data_process_test&dev.sh